RemyMagnon/LudovaTech-robotics-project/README.md

 - robot-code: Main C++ code of the robots on the Teensy 4.1 microcontroller.
 - camera-code: Image recognition Python code on the OpenMV camera.
 - LudovaTech poster: Overview of the project and inner workings of the robots (graphic design courtesy of @D'Artagnant).
-- LudovaTech design document: Detailed technical description of the robots and overview of our participation in competitions.
+- LudovaTech design document: Detailed technical description of the robots and struggles encountered.

 ## **What I worked on:**